 If we take into account the price of properties in Lisbon, where nearly 30% of the Portuguese population lives.
 An average person would need 13,44 annual gross salaries to be able to purchase a 70 sqm dwelling.

-Government’s solution for the problems caused by the pandemic has been to consent to moratoriums on loan repayments.
-The problem is such that the government has decided to extend the loan repayments moratorium until September 2021.
-The total amount of credit under moratorium in Portugal is a staggering €41.5 billion, which is about 20% of GDP in 2020.
+The government’s solution for the problems caused by the pandemic has been to consent to moratoriums on loan repayments.
+The problem is that the government has decided to extend the loan repayments moratorium until September 2021.
+The total amount of credit under the moratorium in Portugal is a staggering €41.5 billion, which is about 20% of GDP in 2020.
 Only surpassed by Italy with €115.6 billion, and Spain with €57.9 billion.

 We should take into consideration that the average gross salary in Portugal in 2020 was €1,418.
 Compared with €2,442.00, and €2,279.00, in Italy and Spain respectively.
 The size of the moratorium debt bubble, coupled with the rapid increase in housing prices could burst the Portuguese housing bubble.
 This has led Standard & Poor’s to put out a warning on worsening asset quality across Portuguese banks.